CRPropa/CRPropa3/Installation.md

     ```sh
     wget https://github.com/pypa/virtualenv/archive/develop.zip
     unzip develop.zip
-    python virtualenv-develop/virtualenv.py $CRPROPA_DIR --no-site-packages
+    python virtualenv-develop/virtualenv.py $CRPROPA_DIR
     ```

-    Or instead of all this, just `virtualenv $CRPROPA_DIR --no-site-packages` if there is system virtualenv available.
+    Or instead of all this, just `virtualenv $CRPROPA_DIR` if there is virtualenv available on the system.

     Finally, activate the virtualenv:
     ```sh